 - My faith is solid and my salvation isn’t dependent upon becoming a Catholic… so that’s not it.

 - There has been zero pressure from colleagues, coworkers and administrators to become Catholic despite the fact that I teach the faith to children.
 (It’s not like I was given the job on the condition that I enter the church within the next five years.)
 So, there’s no requirement there.

 - I’m not in a relationship where the deal is that I become Catholic in order to further pursue the relationship.
 So, there’s no expectation in that regard.

 So, why bother?
 Why not just find a nice, Protestant church with strong Christians actively pursuing their faith?
 Why the Catholic church?
 Why the classes, the meetings, the books, the discussions, the questions?
 Why not just let sleeping dogs lie?
 It’s all good… No ONE and no THING is requiring this of me.

-And I have no other answer than the fact that, “I can’t.”
+And I have no other answer than the fact that, “I can’t just not pursue this.”